-Child protection information will be stored and handled in line with the principles of the Data Protection Act 1998 to ensure that information is:
+Child protection information will be stored and handled in line with the principles of the General Data Protection Regulation 2018 to ensure that information is:

-Child protection records are normally exempt from the disclosure provisions of the Data Protection Act, which means that children and parents do not have an automatic right to see them.
-If any member of staff receives a request from a pupil or parent to see child protection records, they should refer the request to the Headteacher.
+Child protection records are normally exempt from the disclosure provisions of the General Data Protection Regulations, which means that children and parents do not have an automatic right to see them.
+If any member of staff receives a request from a pupil or parent to see child protection records, they should refer the request to the Head Teacher.

-The Data Protection Act does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
+The General Data Protection Regulation 2018 does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
 Any concerns about a child will be recorded in writing within 24 hours.
 All records must provide a factual, evidence-based account.
 Accurate recording of actions should be made.
 Records will be signed, dated and where appropriate witnessed.

 Hard copies of records or reports relating to Child Protection concerns will be kept in a separate, confidential file, securely stored away from the main pupil file.
-The main pupil file will have (for example, a blue C in the top right hand corner to denote the existence of a separate file- insert your system) Schools may hold some electronic records, for example, a record of concern log or the multi agency referral form or a central list of those pupils who have a child protection plan in place.
-Authorisation to access these electronic records will be controlled by the Senior Designated Officer.
+The main pupil file will have a specific and confidential form of identification that will indicate that pupil has an additional file.
+Schools may hold some electronic records, for example, a record of concern log or the multi-agency referral form or a central list of those pupils who have a child protection plan in place.
+Authorisation to access these electronic records will be controlled by the Senior Designated Person.
 The school will keep written records of concerns about children, even where there is no need to action the matter immediately.
 These records will be kept within the separate confidential file.
 Records will be kept up to date and reviewed regularly.
 Original notes will be retained as evidence if there are criminal proceedings arising from current or historical allegations of abuse or neglect or civil actions.

 Timely and accurate recording will take place when there are any issues regarding a child.
-A record of each and every episode/incident/concern/activity regarding that child, including telephone calls to other professionals, needs to be recorded in chronological order and kept within the confidential file for that child.
-Support and advice will be sought from Children’s Social Care or the Local Area Designated Officer, whenever necessary and recorded.
+A record of each and every episode/incident/activity regarding that child, including telephone calls to other professionals, needs to be recorded in chronological order and kept within the confidential file for that child.
+Support and advice will be sought from Children’s Social Care or the Local Area Designated Officer (LADO), whenever necessary and recorded.

 Some children may have an increased risk of harm.
 Many factors can contribute to an increase in risk, including prejudice and discrimination, isolation, social exclusion, communication issues and reluctance on the part of some adults to accept that abuse can occur.
 To ensure that all of our pupils receive equal protection, we will give special consideration to children who are: